USS Walton: World War II

 Walton later departed Okinawa to escort hospital ship USS Mercy to Jinsen (now Inchon), Korea.
 En route, the ships kept a vigilant lookout for stray mines; and Walton exploded 11 of them as the ships passed through the Yellow Sea.
 Arriving at Jinsen on 8 September, Mercy soon commenced taking care of the many Allied prisoners of war and internees from a camp near the Korean port.
 Walton consequently found employment as a river pilot ship, leading vessels which did not have adequate anchorage or area charts – a necessary precaution due to the many narrow and shallow passages in the waters off Jinsen.
 On 26 September, while engaged in that duty, Walton suffered damage when an LCT – under tow by USS LST-557 – collided with her port bow, opening a large hole and breaking several frames above the waterline.

 Repaired alongside USS Jason, Walton subsequently escorted USS Geneva to Taku, China.
 Once there, the attack transport embarked internees from camps in North China and sailed from that port for the Shantung peninsula and South China.
-Walton stood by while Geneva embarked former civilian internees at Tsingtao, and she accompanied the transport on a voyage to Hong Kong.
+Walton stood by while Geneva embarked former civilian internees at Qingdao, and she accompanied the transport on a voyage to Hong Kong.
 While en route, on 10 and 11 October, the ships rode out the outer edge of a typhoon swirling its way up the China coast.
 Walton – although buffeted by 30 and 40 ft waves and winds clocked at over 60 kn – sustained no material damage.

 Arriving at Hong Kong on 13 October, Walton remained at that port until 4 November when she weighed anchor for Shanghai, China – where her namesake had served in the late 1930s – and escorted the stores issue ship USS Iolanda to that port.
 Walton next returned to Jinsen, hunting for and sinking stray mines while acting as an escort.